alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

 homepage-intro: |
     If you’re a driver you’ll be able to view information from your record, including what vehicles you can drive and any penalty points and disqualifications.
-Drivers' data will be made available via a new DVLA enquiry platform built to handle high-volume enquiries

 detail-page-intro: |
     Online access to driving records for up to 40 million drivers and the insurance industry